github/training-kit/downloads/github-git-cheat-sheet.md

 Discards all history and changes back to the specified commit

 ## Synchronize changes
-Registers a repository bookmark and exchange version history
+Register a repository bookmark and exchange version history

 ```$ git fetch [bookmark]```